 Phone a friend

-So hopefully if you ever find yourself on the receiving end of the dentists drill, you will remember this advice and take the appropriate action before, during and after your procedure to ensure that not only you are comfortable, but also that your dentist is confident to work opn you.
+So hopefully if you ever find yourself on the receiving end of the dentist’s drill, you will remember this advice and take the appropriate action before, during and after your procedure to ensure that not only you are comfortable, but also that you have a dentist like Martin Dentist Dentures that is confident to work on you.